nietaki/markdown-resume/README.md

 open output/sample.pdf
 ```

-To have the output files automagically regenerated when you edit the source files:
+To have the output files automatically regenerated when you edit the source files:

 ```bash
 sudo apt install pandoc lmodern wkhtmltopdf inotify-tools make watch
 ```

-The latter is Linux only, to use the same workflow on Mac, use the Docker workflow.
+The latter is Linux only, to use the same workflow on Mac, use the Docker workflow below.

 ## Running with Docker